winitzki/scall/tutorial/programming_dhall.md

 It turns out that `fix` and `unfix` are inverses of each other, as long as `F` is a lawful covariant functor and the parametricity assumptions hold (which is always the case in Dhall).

 A mathematical proof of that property is given in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) (where those functions are called `in` and `out` instead of `fix` and `unfix`).
-A proof is also shown in "Statement 2" in the section "Church encoding of least fixpoints: Proofs" of Appendix "Naturality and parametricity" in this book.
+A proof is also shown in "Statement 2" in the section "Church encodings of least fixpoints" of Appendix "Naturality and parametricity" in this book.

 ### Data constructors